drewbassett24/ReadMeReadMe/README.md

 # README, README
 README, README is intended to help a busy coder write a good ReadMe document quickly and easily by presenting a seriesd of questions about their app which, when answered, create a README document that will tell the reader all they need to know about the app.
 In comprises eleven questions and includes links to a choice of licenses and can produce a badge.
 ## Screenshot
+## Installation
+You will need to run npm i inquirer and install the inquirer package dependencies.
+You can initiate the ReadMe generator by running node index.js in the command line.
+Prompts will then appear in the command line that will generate the ReadMe.
 ## Usage
 The app is intended to be used by coders who want to save time.
 ## Technology